Research Knowledge Base

 - Clean out all laboratory drawers, being sure to avoid sharps.
 Properly dispose of all sharp items, including glass, pipettes, and syringes, or transfer to another laboratory if unused.
 Place sharps, including contaminated sharps, in safe containers before disposal.

-- Discard unwanted glassware in trash, packaging properly to ensure safe disposal; treat as sharps.
+- Discard unwanted glassware as SHARPS using appropriate packaging to ensure safe disposal.

 - Survey all shared areas to locate and appropriately dispose of the lab's hazardous materials.